 3. Use the Right Tool for the Project

 Using the wrong tool for the project can eat away at your tools.
 I am not talking about using a drill to cut a 2×4.
 I am talking about trying to use a cordless trim saw to cut through sheet after sheet of 1″ plywood.
 Think about what type of project you are doing and what tool would be best for the job.
-If you are going to be using a tool for most of the day on a constant basis, try using a corded power tool.
-Using a cordless causes a lot of heat build up on the batteries and this is the number one reason batteries fail.
+If you are going to be using a tool for most of the day on a constant basis, try using a corded power tool or a cordless tool that is designed for the heavy duty work.
 Just remember to use the right tool for the right project.

 4. Keep up with the Maintenance